-In 2019, the AdC tested a new infringement structure, accusing several international companies of a hub and spoke conspiracy, as a result of the dawn raids carried out in 2017 in the facilities of 44 entities active in the large food retail sector.
+In 2021, the AdC continued to test the new infringement structure, accusing several international companies of a hub and spoke conspiracy, as a result of the dawn raids carried out in 2017 in the facilities of 44 entities active in the large food retail sector.
+In particular, the AdC accused the major distribution companies of participating in a price-fixing scheme with suppliers, such as Super Bock and Bimbo Donuts.